Salisbury-University/textual/README.md

     achievement.

     As we move into te future, we will be working on making our website more responsive.
-We want to add visualizations, which will be a large part of phase thhree.
+We want to add visualizations, which will be a large part of phase three.
 We additionally want to be able to have the website hosted non-locally.
 Hopefully this will occur over winter break.